Introduction to Wearable Technology

 - Sleep trackers

-The data from all these devices combines to give a complete health picture.
-This holistic approach helps users better understand their well-being.
-It also allows for more personalized health recommendations.
+Data from all these devices gives a full health picture.
+This helps users understand their well-being better.
+It also allows for more personalized health advice.

 Advances in Health and Medical Wearables